Most PFP readers know that I save over 50% of my income.

 What ideas come to mind for you?
 Maybe you have other ways of reducing costs that I don’t.
 For example, I will happily spend slightly more money on groceries for whole organic foods because I prioritize my health over just about anything else.

-I’ll also pay handsomely in a personal development course or a coach if I believe it will greatly enhance my quality of life because my own growth and well-being is extremely important to me.
+I’ll also pay handsomely for a personal development course or a coach if I believe it will greatly enhance my quality of life because my own growth and well-being is extremely important to me.

 Spending money is inevitable, but the key is to spend it thoughtfully on what you truly value.